mennamohsensaad/Computer-Vision-And-Matching-Functions/README.md

 You need to implement Python functions which will support the following tasks:

-1. For all given images; detect edges using Canny edge detector, detect lines and circles located in these images (if any).
-Superimpose the detected shapes on the images.

-2. For given images; initialize the contour for a given object and evolve the Active Contour Model (snake) using the greedy algorithm.
-Represent the output as chain code and compute the perimeter and the area inside these contours.
+1. Match the image set features using:
+    1. Correlation
+    2. Zero-mean correlation
+    3. Sum of squared differences (SSD)
+    4. and normalized cross correlations.**Then report matching computation time in the GUI.**

+2. Generate feature descriptors using scale invariant features (SIFT).**Report computation time in the GUI.**

 You should implement these tasks **without depending on OpenCV library or alike**.

 Add new Python files to organize your implementation of the core functionalities:

-1. `CV404Hough.py`: this will include your implementation for Hough transform for lines and circles (requirement 1).
+1. `CV404Template.py`: this will include the implementation for template matching functions (requirement 1).
+You can use the distance functions from the section as they are.
+Develop your own methods to extract the similar objects.
-2. `CV404Harris.py`: this will include your implementation for Harris operator for corners detection (requirement 2)
+2. `CV404SIFT.py`: this will include the implementation for SIFT technique (requirement 2).
+Gather the pieces of codes in the notebook in an organized Python class.

 ### B) GUI Integration